-Most freshman find moving from home to on campus dorms the easiest way to transition to college.
+Most freshmen find moving from home to on-campus dorms the easiest way to transition to college.
 Most colleges have dorms or halls of residence.
-Lots of freshman (and parents) like the idea of dorms as it puts the student in the center of things.
-It is a great way of getting to know people and certainly you won’t be lonely.
+Lots of freshmen (and parents) like the idea of dorms as it puts the student in the center of things.
+It is a great way of getting to know people and certainly, you won’t be lonely.

-From a cost point of view, dorms are all inclusive, no additional electric or Wi-Fi bills to consider.
+From a cost point of view, dorms are all-inclusive, with no additional electric or Wi-Fi bills to consider.
 And most offer a dining plan.
-Many colleges insist that freshman do actually live on campus or within a certain distance of the school.
-It’s a good idea to some extent, as they find the drop out rate reduces with those living on campus as they are fully immersed in college life and get more from the experience.
+Many colleges insist that freshmen do actually live on campus or within a certain distance of the school.
+It’s a good idea to some extent, as they find the dropout rate reduces with those living on campus as they are fully immersed in college life and get more from the experience.